facebookresearch/minihack/docs/getting-started/interface.md

 )
 ```

-Additional parameters for the environment can also be passed to `gym.make`, such as `observation_keys`, etc. TODO: Verify if this is correct with Gymnasium interface.
+Additional parameters for the environment can also be passed to `gym.make`, such as `observation_keys`, etc.
 By default, the goal of the agent is to reach the stair down.
 However, reward functions in MiniHack can easily be configured.
 See [here](../reward) for more information.

 Alternatively, the users can subclass either [MiniHackNavigation](../api/minihack.html#minihack.MiniHackNavigation) or [MiniHackSkill](../api/minihack.html#minihack.MiniHackSkill) classes.